Rollback Taxes & Sliding Scale Option

 Prospective applicants are encouraged to contact the real estate assessment division

 of the Office of the Commissioner of Revenue

 for further information and to obtain the appropriate documents.
 It is strongly recommended that applicants consult legal or tax professionals for assistance in completing the agreements.

-Loudoun County requires the revalidation of each parcel enrolled in the land use assessment program every sixth year.
+Loudoun County requires the renewal of each parcel enrolled in the land use assessment program every sixth year.
 This includes parcels enrolled in the Sliding Scale Option.
-While the county attempts to mail revalidation forms to every owner of record, it is the property owner’s responsibility to ensure that the property is appropriately revalidated in the program.
+While the county attempts to mail renewal forms to every owner of record, it is the property owner’s responsibility to ensure that the property is appropriately renewed in the program.
 All filing deadlines apply.

 Changes in use, rezoning to a more intense use (Title Sec.
 58.1-3237) and the split off or subdivision of lots (Title Sec.
 58.1-3241) may trigger rollback taxes.
 When rollback is issued, the taxes owed are based on the difference between land use value and fair market value for the current year, as well as the previous five tax years.
 Rollback taxes will equal the deferred tax, plus simple interest; currently at 10% per year.